 People born with an intersex variation have physical characteristics that aren't easily classified as male or female.
 People are born with these variations or develop them at a young age.

-There are more than twenty different medical conditions in which a person's physical sex markers (genitals, hormones, gonads, chromosomes, or secondary sex characteristics like breasts or body hair) are neither clearly male nor clearly female.
+There are more than twenty distinct variations in which a person's physical sex markers (genitals, hormones, gonads, chromosomes, or secondary sex characteristics like breasts or body hair) are neither clearly male nor clearly female.
 For instance, a baby can be born with an unusually large clitoris, an undersized or "micro" penis, or features of both sexes.

 It's important to note that intersex traits have to do with body parts--not gender identity.
 People born with intersex variations can be anywhere on the spectrum of gender identities, with the vast majority identifying as either a man or a woman.

 By the same token, a person with intersex traits can have a sexual orientation that is straight, gay / lesbian, bisexual, or any other orientation, although the majority identify as straight/heterosexual.

 Read this article for a quick overview of what it means to be intersex.

 Have more time?
 Watch as Dr. Alice Dreger explains the science behind atypical sex development on the Oprah Winfrey Show.